Roofing dumpster rental in Thousand Oaks

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles into it easily.
+The 20-Yard Container works well for roofing because the low side walls let crews ground-throw shingles directly into it.

 30-Yard Roofing Dumpster